 The Key to Good Encryption

-Each customer journey team member in charge of analysis will have a specific security level assigned to them, just as one would in the military.
+Each customer journey analytics team member will have a specific security level assigned to them, just as one would in the military.
 This means that a ‘super user’ would be able to view an entire customer’s journey, along with any sensitive personal information that they may have input along the way such as addresses.
-A platform will mask any personal information that should not be seen according to specific country regulations or if the security level is not high enough, concealing data such as credit card numbers or social security numbers.
-As a journey is documented though, encryption must be done on a continual basis and not simply at the first point of entry.
+A customer journey platform will mask any personal information that should not be seen according to specific country regulations or if the security level is not high enough, concealing data such as credit card numbers or social security numbers.
+As a journey is documented though, encryption within the customer journey analytics software must be done on a continual basis and not simply at the first point of entry.
 If this is something that your current platform has been struggling with and not meeting compliance regulations, then it is time for a compliance transformation.

 Military-grade encryption does not simply occur once, but on a continual basis.
 With a customer journey platform, encryption should be a three-pronged affair.
 The first encryption occurs when the information is initially input by the customer, the second time is when it is decrypted for analysis and then re-encrypted again, and finally when it is sent into the Cloud or the onsite storage facility, it should be encrypted once more until it is needed for further use.
-Such a system establishes encryption standards of the highest degree, which ensures information security compliance.
+Such a system establishes encryption standards of the highest degree, which ensures the information security compliance of the customer analytics journey software.

 Any customer journey platform that does not offer an encryption system that encrypts as the journey continues, and masks sensitive information is one that may not protect your customers’ data to their expectations (or to government standards).
 If you wouldn’t put your information into a faulty site, you shouldn’t expect your consumer base to.